 Modern Slavery and Human Trafficking Statement

-1.1 Modern slavery is a crime and a violation of fundamental human rights under the Modern Slavery Act 2015.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.
+1.2 Modern slavery is a crime and a violation of fundamental human rights under the Modern Slavery Act 2015.
+We recognise that modern slavery is a significant global human rights issue that includes human trafficking, sexual exploitation, forced and bonded labour, domestic servitude, and some forms of child labour, all of which have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.
+Ultimately, our success comes from our people and the partnerships we forge, nurture, and cherish.

-1.2 The University of Keele (including all group companies) operates under a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all our business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+1.3 The University of Keele (including all group companies) operates under a zero-tolerance approach to modern slavery, and our commitment starts from protecting and respecting human rights and taking action to prevent slavery and human trafficking in all its forms.
+We are committed to acting ethically and with integrity in all our relationships, and using all reasonable endeavours to implement meaningful and effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+We recognise we have a responsibility to raise awareness of modern slavery by researching, teaching and engaging staff and students on this issue.

 2.2 The Council is the supreme governing body of the University.
 It has a collective responsibility to promote the University’s well-being and for the proper management and financial solvency of the institution.
 Major policy decisions, as well as corporate strategy, are also subject to its approval.
 The Council has a majority of lay members (neither employees nor students at the University) and includes among its members representatives of staff and students.
 The Vice-Chancellor has general responsibility to the Council for maintaining and promoting the efficiency and good order of the University.